Modeling holographic dark energy with particle and future horizons: Thermodynamics

 \subsection{Interacting cosmological fluids}

 For two interacting cosmological fluids, the continuity equations for both densities given in the expressions (\ref{eq:noninteracting1}) and (\ref{eq:noninteracting2}) must be written as follows

 where the $Q$-terms determine the interaction between the dark energy and dark matter and can be expressed as functions of the redshift.
 In general, the $Q$-terms are given by differents Ansatze and can be elected by convenience.
 The cosmological imprints of this interaction can be probed with the use of observational data and everything seems to indicate that $Q > 0$ \cite{wang, Q, Q2}, this means that there exists an energy flow from dark energy fluid to dark matter one \cite{victor}.
+For $Q<0$ we have transference of energy from dark matter to dark energy.
 See also Ref. \cite{int1}, where was found that the interacting scheme for holographic dark energy evolves in agreement with observational data and exhibits stability, and Ref. \cite{int2}, where the inclusion of spatial curvature in the interacting scheme leads to an expanding and accelerating universe.\\

 If we consider the Gibbs equation given in (\ref{eq:gibbs}) for the equations (\ref{eq:q1}) and (\ref{eq:q2}) separately, we can write

 On the other hand, the equation (\ref{eq:q1}) can be written in equivalent form as follows